-This White Rose Cake is baked with aromatic rose water and full of very edible pesticide-free rose petals inside and out.
+This white rose cake is baked with aromatic rose water and full of very edible pesticide-free rose petals inside and out.
+A real show stopper of a dessert to show off your garden roses!

 I have often shared with you how I could live forever in a garden filled with flowers.
 Despite my allergies towards these often breath-taking beauties, I absolutely adore flowers.
 When I got married, my bouquet was simple: an elegant bunch of purple calle lilies, my favorite bud.